strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 console.log(updatedUser.fullName); // undefined
 ```

-Since we have updated the user in an immutable way, it has created a new reference and thus all the functionality is lost.
+Since we have updated the user in an immutable way, it has created a new reference and therefore all its functionality has been lost.
 This is exactly what our reducers will do with the data that flows into them.
+So always send plain objects when it comes to sending payloads in the actions.

 ## What do we put in the store?

 We shouldn't put things in the store just because we can.
-We have to think about what state needs to be in the store and why.
+We have to think about what state needs to be in there and why.
-State that is being shared between components can sometimes be kept in the parent component for instance.
-When state needs to be shared between different root components (rendered inside a router-outlet) we might want to keep that state into the store.
+State that is being shared between components can sometimes be kept in the parent component for instance, but when state needs to be shared between different root components (rendered inside a router-outlet) we might want to keep that state in the store.

 When we need to remember a value when navigating through the application we could put that in the store as well.
 An example here could be: Remembering if a sidebar was collapsed or not, so when we navigate back to the page with the sidebar, it would still be collapsed.

+Complex state is something that we might want to put in the store as well, since Redux can handle complex statemanagement in an elegant fasion.
+The general rule of thumb here could be, **Only keep shared state, values that we want to remember and complex state in the store**
+Don't add state in the store if we don't need to, it would result in unneeded boilerplate and complexity.

+That being said, there are 2 more reasons where we might want to add extra state into the store:
+- When we want to make our application real-time.
+Check out [this article](https://blog.strongbrew.io/How-we-made-our-app-real-time-in-6-lines-of-code/).
+- When we want to do optimistic updates.
+Check out [this article](https://blog.strongbrew.io/Cancellable-optimistic-updates-in-Angular2-and-Redux/)

 ## Don't forget about router params